 Melatonin is a medication that is prescribed to treat sleep deprivation illnesses, such as insomnia, in elderly people that are over fifty-five years of age.
 Melatonin in both its natural and artificial form is a hormone that is produced to regulate sleep and ensure that the body gets enough rest.
-In some people melatonin isn’t naturally produced so these people need to take medication that contains melatonin.
+In some people melatonin isn’t naturally produced so these people need to buy melatonin uk sleep medication.

 As with all medications, there are risks associated with taking melatonin.
 Some of the side effects that are experienced whilst people take this medication are quite severe, whereas others are less severe.
 Some side effects are experienced very often although most them are quite rare.

 Some of the most common side effects include:

 Swollen glands and nasal passages